 But how do you go about doing this?
-Learn how to write a formal email that will leave a good impression with these top tips.
-Then, take advantage of the formal email templates we've made available.
+Learn how to write a formal email that will leave a good impression with these top tips, or take advantage of the formal email templates we’ve created.

 1. Decide on the email’s target audience and aim

-Before you send a formal email, you need to be clear as to who you are sending the message to and what you want the recipient to do when they’ve read it.
-Your target audience will directly impact on the writing style of the email.
+Step one in learning how to write a formal email should be understanding who you're sending the message to.
+Your target audience will directly impact the writing style of the email.

-You can then ensure your message supports this clearly.
-For example, if you are looking for the recipient to review something, your content has to be tailored to this aim.
+You can then tailor your message to support this clearly.
+For example, if you’re looking for the recipient to review something, your content has to be tailored to this aim.

 2. Use a personal email address

 Recipients typically trust a personalized email address as a rule.
-You are more likely to get someone to open your email from a real address ([email protected]) rather than a generic company address ([email protected]).
-A combination of a person’s name and a company name together in the sender’s name works well too.
+You’re more likely to get someone to open your email from a real address (firstname.lastname@example.org) rather than a generic company address (email@example.com).

 3. Use a strong subject line

 A powerful subject line can make or break the success of any formal email.
 It needs to grab the recipient’s attention the moment they look at it and encourage them to come looking for more.
-After all, it is the first piece of information that a recipient sees, so it needs to be clear and concise.
+After all, it’s the first piece of information that a recipient sees, so it needs to be clear, concise and accurate.

 A good subject line might be “Meeting date changed” or “Suggestions for the proposal”.
 Many recipients will decide to open your email based on the subject line alone.
 Choose one that lets them know that directly relates to their business concerns or issues.